johnsen/Sonatina-symphonic-orchestra-MIDNAM/README.md

 * You need the Sonatina SFZ library http://sourceforge.net/projects/openoctave/files/libraries/

-* Place the *.midnam files from the MIDNAM_MAPS folder in ~/.config/ardour3/patchfiles
+* Place the sonatina.midnam file in ~/.config/ardour3/patchfiles

 * You should adjust the PATH in the Sonatina_0.1D.lscp file, otherwise LinuxSampler can't find your samples